Fast convergence rates for dose-response estimation: Introduction

 where $h$ is the bandwidth used in the second-stage regression.
 A similar requirement appears in \cite{colangelo2020double}.
-Notice that this error term is \textit{second order}, as it is a product of errors.
-It also reveals the \textit{double-robustness} property of $\varphi(Z)$: consistency of $\widehat\E_n\{\widehat\varphi(Z) \mid A = a\}$ requires consistency of either $\pi(A \mid X)$ or $\mu(A, X)$ but not necessarily both.
+Notice that this term is \textit{second order}, as it takes the form of a product of estimation errors.
+As such, one nuisance function may be estimated at a relatively slow rate, provided the other is estimated sufficiently quickly to compensate.
+This property is often referred to as \textit{rate double robustness}.
+Borrowing terminology from \cite{kennedy2020optimal}, we refer to estimators constructed from $\varphi(Z)$ as \textit{DR-learners} (doubly robust learners), and say that their remainder terms exhibit \textit{doubly robust error}.

-\cite{semenova2017debiased} studies an estimator of the same form $\Pn^{*}\{\widehat\varphi(Z) \mid A = a\}$ where $\Pn^{*}$ is a series estimator.
-Their estimator uses \textit{cross-fitting}, whereby, for a given fold $k$, the nuisance functions are estimated on all folds but $k$, and $\Pn^{*}$ is computed using observations from $k$.
+\cite{semenova2017debiased} study a DR-learner, in which the second-stage regression is implemented using a sieve estimator.
+Their estimator uses \textit{cross-fitting}, whereby, for a given fold $k$, the nuisance functions are estimated on all folds but $k$, and the second-stage regression is computed using observations from $k$.
 This construction bypasses the need to impose Donsker conditions on the nuisance functions.
-We note that, relative to the results in \cite{kennedy2017nonparametric} and \cite{colangelo2020double}, those in \cite{semenova2017debiased} appear to require that the product of root-mean-square-errors for estimating $\mu(a, x)$ and $\pi(a \mid x)$ is of smaller order than $1 / \sqrt{nk}$, where $k$ is the dimension of the basis (Assumptions 3.5 and 4.9).
-This is more stringent of a requirement than \eqref{eq::edward_r}.